 Two-piece toilets (also called coupled or double piece toilets) feature the construction where the tank and bowl come separately; they can be joined with fittings.

 - 1 Is There a Difference In Performance Between One-Piece and Two-Piece Toilets?

-- 2 Differences Between One-Piece and Two-Piece Toilets
+- 2 The Main Differences Between One-Piece and Two-Piece Toilets

 - 3 Top Benefits & Possible Drawbacks for Each